A company’s manager must plan for the expenditure and benefits an entity would receive from investing in an underlying project.

 The payback period refers to the number of years it takes to recover the initial cost of an investment.
 Therefore, it is a measure of liquidity for a firm.
 If an entity has liquidity issues, a shorter project payback period is better for a firm.

 Payback period = Full years until recovery + (unrecovered cost at the beginning of the last year)/

 Cash flow during the last year

-Here, full years until recovery is nothing but the payback that occurs when cumulative net cash flow equals to zero.
-Cumulative net cash flow is the running total of cash flows at the end of each time period.
+Here, full years until recovery is the payback that occurs when cumulative net cash flow is equal to zero.
+Cumulative net cash flow is the running total of cash flows at the end of each period.

 Average Rate of Return Method (ARR)

-Under ARR method, the profitability of an investment proposal can be determined by dividing average income after taxes by average investment, which is average book value after depreciation.
+Under the ARR method, the profitability of an investment proposal can be determined by dividing average income after taxes by average investment, which is the average book value after depreciation.

 Where, Average Income After Taxes = Total Income After Taxes/Total Number of Years

 Based on this method, a company can select projects with an ARR higher than the minimum rate established by the company.
 It can also reject projects with an ARR less than the expected rate of return.